 At the bottom left of the screen, you will find the zoom tool.
 You can zoom in and out to fit more of the image on your screen at one time or to get a closer look for more detailed editing.

 On the left-hand sidebar you will find the following drawers:

-Annotations (abbreviated Annots) shows which classes are present and not-present in an image and what color their boxes are.
+Annotations (abbreviated Annots) show which classes are present and not present in an image and what color their boxes are.
 (Watch this spot for updates soon as we add filtering and fine-tuning features.)

 Attributes contains information about your image including its dimensions, last-modified time, and whether it is in this dataset's training, validation, or test set.

 Raw Data is mostly used for debugging and can be safely ignored by most users unless our support team requests that you access it.
 It contains Roboflow internal representation of the image.